Team Up to Treat NASH

 Did you even know what that meant?
-Surely, you know you have a liver but what does it really do for you?
+Sure, you know you have a liver, but what does it really do for you?
 Why is it important?
 And what can you do to take control of your own health?

-For a long time, the preconceived notion what that liver diseases were largely alcohol related.
-While chronic alcohol abuse does account for a number of cases, there is a growing population of individuals being diagnosed with fatty liver, NASH, and NAFLD . . . all progressive liver diseases that in advanced cases require liver transplantation.
+For a long time, the preconceived notion was that liver diseases were largely alcohol related.
+While chronic alcohol abuse does account for a number of cases, there is a growing population of individuals being diagnosed with fatty liver, NASH, and NAFLD . . . all progressive liver diseases that, in advanced cases, require liver transplantation.

-Your liver, is your body’s internal chemical power plant.
+Your liver is your body’s internal chemical power plant.
 It’s the largest organ in your body, tucked up under your ribs for protection.
 Your liver is responsible for a whole host of bodily processes that it conducts 24/7, without any prompting.
-It’s your silent partner in the background that gives you energy from foods you digest, produces clotting and immune factors, and clears your body of toxins that have made their way into your system.
+It’s your silent partner in the background.
+It gives you energy from foods you digest, produces clotting and immune factors, and clears your body of toxins that have made their way into your system.

-When you have a lifestyle that consists largely of starches, fatty foods, and sugary drinks, the excess fats infiltrate liver cells causing them to be inflamed and swollen.
-In turn, they smother healthy cells causing further liver damage.
-Additionally, having fatty liver means you are also at risk for comorbidities including heart disease, atherosclerosis, diabetes, and strokes.
+When you have a lifestyle that involves consuming largely starches, fatty foods, and sugary drinks, the excess fats infiltrate liver cells, causing them to be inflamed and swollen.
+In turn, they smother healthy cells, causing further liver damage.
+Additionally, having fatty liver means you are also at risk for comorbidities, including heart disease, atherosclerosis, diabetes, and strokes.

 Listen to your body.
 Your liver is letting you know it needs your help.